Nepiki/Guides/Go-Go-Ackman-achievement-guide-and-roadmap.md

 Defeat Unknown Angel without being harmed or using weapons.

 _Assault Angel is level 2-2's boss.
 You must defeat him without using any subweapons or bombs.
-This guy's attack pattern is definitely very easy to read.
+This guy's attack pattern is definitely very simple to read.
 He will throw 3 sets of bombs and then dive (kinda slowly) to hurt you.
 You can avoid the bombs by standing directly below him.
 When he dives, perform a jump kick to hurt him.
 He will then repeat the same pattern by throwing 3 other sets of bombs and dive afterward.
 Just keep avoiding his bombs by standing below him and jump kick your way to victory after he dives._

 ---------------------------------------------------------------------------------------------